 Adding DNS server addresses may help you out.

-4. In Internet Protocol Version (TCP/IPv4) Properties window, click on “Advanced“.
+5. In Internet Protocol Version (TCP/IPv4) Properties window, click on “Advanced” settings to modify it.

-5. Now, in Advanced TCP/IP Settings window, go to “DNS” tab.
+6. Now, in the Advanced TCP/IP Settings window, go to the “DNS” tab.

 Once done, reboot your computer to save the changes on your computer.